phillord/hermit-reasoner/readme.txt

 - minor bug fixes (nominals and equality statements in the ABox were still not handled correctly if the ontology was nondeterministic, custom data ranges were not loaded correctly in some case)
+HermiT 1.2.2
+- minor bug fixes (complex concept queries didn't work properly in the presence of role chains and transitivity), added a progress monitor for realisation that is used by Protege